Herne Bay Area Guide

 What to do in Herne Bay

 There is never a shortage of things to do in Herne Bay, because of the amazing variety of eating establishments, pubs, events, historic places and clubs.
-There is a cinema, galleries, a swimming pool, gyms, and parks.
+There is a cinema, a pier, galleries, a swimming pool, gyms, and parks.
 The list goes on!

 Over recent years the number of eateries in the town has increased considerably and we're now spoilt for choice.
 Some of them include: